7 Solid Reasons Why You Should Use Catnip Essential Oil

 Health Benefits Of Catnip Essential Oil

-Catnip (Nepeta cataria) is a plant that is whitish gray in color and is sometimes also referred to as catmint.
+Catnip (Nepeta cataria) is a plant that is whitish-gray in color and is sometimes also referred to as catmint.
 The plant has an aroma that is similar to mint, and it should come as no surprise that it has much to do with cats as well.
 We know it sounds unusual, but it is a well-known fact.

 When it comes to experiences, cats are going to have a stimulating and exciting time with catnip.
 This may be a rather amusing reason why we keep some around, but it isn't the only reason why it is popular.
-Many people also use it for its medicinal purposes, and it is an herb that can show benefit when applied for a variety of ailments.
+Many people also use it for its medicinal purposes, and it is an herb that can show benefits when applied for a variety of ailments.

 It's Calming To The Mind

 Even though your pet may be somewhat excitable when they are around catnip, it is actually going to have the opposite effect when you use it.
-There is a chemical compound that is naturally present in catnip - nepetalactone - and it is what is responsible for stimulating felines, but it does not have any effect on humans.
+There is a chemical compound that is naturally present in catnip, nepetalactone, and it is what is responsible for stimulating felines, but it does not have any effect on humans.
 Catnip is often used by humans as an essential oil because it helps to de-stress, reduce anxieties, and keep the mind calm.

 Catnip Is A Detoxifying Herb

 The stimulant properties of catnip are well known.
 They can also act as a diaphoretic, causing an individual to sweat profusely.
 Many people try to avoid sweating because it can lead to uncomfortable wetness and body odor.
-Body odor is typically a problem when an individual suffers from internal issues including obesity, kidney issues, and indigestion.
+Body odor is typically a problem when an individual suffers from internal issues, including obesity, kidney issues, and indigestion.
 The foul smell that is present in the sweat is actually a sign that you are toxic on the inside and that toxins have accumulated.

 Catnip Is Great For The Skin

 You can massage catnip oil on your body to help rejuvenate the skin and tighten up loose muscles.
-This is due to the astringent properties of catnip essential oil which can have beneficial effects on the muscles, skin, and even your gums.
-If you are going to use catnip oil in this way, be sure it is diluted with a carrier oil before applying it directly to the skin.
+This is due to the astringent properties of catnip essential oil, which can have beneficial effects on the muscles, skin, and even your gums.
+If you are going to use catnip oil in this way, be sure that it is diluted with a carrier oil before applying it directly to the skin.

 Your skin is the largest organ of the human body, and it is both alive and active.
-Your skin is beneficial for many reasons because it helps to block chemicals, microbes, and UV rays from entering the body and damaging your interior tissues.
+Your skin is beneficial for many reasons because it helps to block chemicals, microbes, and UV rays from entering the body and damaging your internal tissues.
 There are also many nerves in the skin that give you your tactile sense and lets you know what is taking place in the world around you.

 Catnip Helps With Anxiety